 The collections that have been kept together tell a number of powerful stories.
 They reflect the personal tastes of their collectors, and give remarkable insight into their intellectual lives.
 The formed collections give us a privileged, voyeuristic peek at the bookshelves of some intriguing New Zealanders.

 Postgraduate Certificate in Museum and Heritage Practice (PGCertMHP)

 This certificate, consisting of two core courses, is the ideal introduction to the museum and heritage sector and a platform for further study.

-In 2013 the GCertMHS requires the completion of:
+The PGCertMHP requires the completion of:

 1 or 2 years part-time

 It is possible, with approval, to carry on from a PGCertMHP to a PGDipMHP and then on to the MMHP.

 Note: The PGCertMHP qualification replaces the PGCertMHS which was previously offered.